civican/legisinfo/44-1/bills/S-6/bill_text.md

 authorize the Governor in Council to extend any interim order for a period of no more than two years.

+Part 6 amends the `Pest Control Products Act` to, among other things, create a new authorization scheme that will give the Minister of Health the power to authorize pest control products that meet the prescribed criteria, if their risks and value are acceptable and to include mandatory public consultation provisions for this new authorization scheme.
+The initiative also expands the current authorizations to persons under section 41 and provides for a broader recall power that is applicable to any pest control product that endangers human health or safety or the environment.

-Part 6 amends the `Coastal Fisheries Protection Act` to create an offence of contravening a term or condition of a licence or permit.
+Part 7 amends the `Coastal Fisheries Protection Act` to create an offence of contravening a term or condition of a licence or permit.

 It also amends the `Fisheries Act` to remove the time limit for entry into an alternative measures agreement by an alleged offender and the Attorney General.
 Finally, it confirms that the provisions respecting alternative measures agreements do not limit the discretion of fishery officers, fishery guardians and peace officers in enforcing that Act.

-Part 7 amends the `Department of Citizenship and Immigration Act` to authorize the Minister of Citizenship and Immigration to disclose, for certain purposes and subject to any regulations, personal information under the control of the Department within the Department and to certain other federal and provincial government entities.
+Part 8 amends the `Department of Citizenship and Immigration Act` to authorize the Minister of Citizenship and Immigration to disclose, for certain purposes and subject to any regulations, personal information under the control of the Department within the Department and to certain other federal and provincial government entities.

 It also amends the `Immigration and Refugee Protection Act` to authorize the making of regulations relating to the disclosure of information collected for the purposes of that Act to federal departments and agencies.

-Part 8 amends the `Customs Act` to authorize the making of regulations aimed at streamlining the implementation of free trade agreements.
+Part 9 amends the `Customs Act` to authorize the making of regulations aimed at streamlining the implementation of free trade agreements.

-Part 9 amends the `Canada Transportation Act` to provide the Minister of Transport with the authority to make interim orders to implement international standards or to ensure compliance with Canada's international obligations.
+Part 10 amends the `Canada Transportation Act` to provide the Minister of Transport with the authority to make interim orders to implement international standards or to ensure compliance with Canada's international obligations.

 ## TABLE OF PROVISIONS